Thursday, November 21, 2024

 Dive from the Old Bridge or Just Visit Mostar during the Red Bull Cliff Diving Competition

 The world-famous Red Bull Cliff Diving World Series has added Mostar to the list in 2015.
 However, the bridge had been a famous diving spot for centuries.
 Apparently, the first dive from the Old Bridge took place in 1664.
-Since 1968, the city has held a yearly diving competition with by the Mostar Diving Club.
+Since 1968, the city has held a yearly diving competition with the Mostar Diving Club.

 Depending on the level of the river, the dive takes place from somewhere between 20 and 27 meters of height.
 So I would dare say it’s not exactly for everyone.
 However, even if you’re not a professional diver, you can still attempt the jump.
 For 50€, you can get diving advice, practice from a lower platform, and attempt the big jump.
 If you do jump, you’ll become a member of the club for life, and you’ll even get a certificate for your endeavor.
-Little detail to remember, the Neretva river is one of the coldest in the world (some say the coldest), and even during the warmest months, it’s around 7 degrees Celsius.
+Little detail to remember, the Neretva River is one of the coldest in the world (some say the coldest), and even during the warmest months, it’s around 7 degrees Celsius.

 Mostar Bridge